5 Reasons to do a Workaway when you are retired

 Travel is cheap – don’t let anyone tell you otherwise – you’d be so surprised at how inexpensive flights and accommodation are now.
 If you live in a first world country it is more than likely cheaper to go and live abroad now than it is to pay for a high mortgage, fuel, groceries and everything else that is more expensive in your home country.
 Could long-term travel and volunteering be an option?

 While volunteering through Workaway is for those from all walks of life, we really feel that with low pensions, high taxes and over-worked employees, retirees should take this opportunity to travel the world and spread their knowledge and love.
-So, where’s your next destination?
+So, are you ready to join our growing community of mature travellers, and celebrate your retirement as the start of an incredible adventure??

 About Alicia